 If I think I only have a cold, is there anything I can do besides see a Provider?

 Yes.
 You can visit the Health Center and pick up a Self-Care Cold Kit that includes common over the counter medicine, cough drops and other goodies to help relieve some of your cold symptoms.
 You may also call and speak with a nurse who can help determine your need for an in-person visit.
 The nurse advice line at 860-685-2653 is operational M-F from 9am to 4pm.

 What if I need medication?

 The Health Center stocks a variety of prescription and over-the-counter medications.
 Some are without cost and other are dispensed lower than retail outlets.
 You can always request a prescription be filled at a local pharmacy.
 It's your choice.
 Please talk with your provider about options.
 CVS delivers Rx medications to the Health Center for students who wish to use this service.
 Click here for more details.

 Who will know if I visit the Health Center?

 Your visits to the Health Center are strictly confidential.
 We cannot release information without your written consent.
 If you are over 18 years of age, we cannot share information even with your parents.
 If you miss class due to appointments at the Health Center you can sign a release of information form to allow a professor and/or Class Dean information about date of visit.
 Specific details of your visit will not be released unless specified by student.

 Does the University have insurance requirements?

 Yes.
 All students are required to show proof of private insurance or enroll in the university-sponsored ANNUALLY even if the information has not changed from previous year.
-To show proof of insurance (waive) or enroll you must go online and complete the appropriate forms at www.gallagherkoster.com/wesleyan .
+To show proof of insurance (waive) or enroll you must go online and complete the appropriate forms at www.gallagherstudent.com/wesleyan .
 Online is the only acceptable form of proof or enrollment.
 Please make sure to keep a copy of the confirmation page showing you completed the online waiver.